Sylius/Sylius/UPGRADE-2.0.md

 * `use_webpack` twig global variable was removed.
 Webpack is always used now, and there is no need to check for it.

 ## Theming
-If you are running your shop in the headless mode the `sylius/theme-bundle` is no longer installed as it has been moved to the shop bundle.
+Dependency on `sylius/theme-bundle` is moved from CoreBundle to ShopBundle and it will no longer be installed if you're running your shop in headless mode.
 * Channel's `themeName` form field existence is made optional and depends `ShopBundle` presence.
 * The `Sylius\Bundle\CoreBundle\Theme\ChannelBasedThemeContext` has been moved to the `Sylius\Bundle\ShopBundle\Theme\ChannelBasedThemeContext`